koka-lang/koka/doc/spec/getstarted.kk.md

        > cd koka

 3. Install any needed Node libraries using the Node package manager:

        > npm install

 4. Finally, build the compiler and run the Koka interactive environment:

-       > npm run repl
+       > npm run interactive

    You can type ``npm run help`` to see an overview of all make targets.